arnbme/nyckelharpa/README.md

 4. When using Nyckelharpa pins: Create User pin profiles.
 When using an Iris V3 User pin code 0000 is required and used for instant arming, but will not disarm.
 This keypad does not send a pin, even if entered, when arming.

-5. When using Lock Manager Pins: in this device's setting set "Use Lock Manager Pins" on, save settings
+5. When using Lock Code Manager Pins: in this device's setting set "Use Lock Code Manager Pins" on, save settings

 5. Create HSM Custom Panic Rule